-I am currently a Visiting Assistant Professor of Classics at the University of Miami in Florida, but I am originally from Auckland, New Zealand.
+I am an Assistant Professor of Classical Studies at Loyola University Chicago, but I am originally from Auckland, New Zealand.
 I did my undergraduate studies at the University of Auckland, completing a LLB (Hons) in Public Law and a BA in Latin and Classical Studies.
 I then completed an MA (Hons) with first class honours in Latin.

 I work primarily on Latin Literature of the Late Republic and Early Empire and its reception.
 My current book project explores the grotesque in antiquity -- not so much as a phenomenon but as an aesthetic idea.
 I'm interested in the way Greek and Latin authors talk about the grotesque, even though the word "grotesque" doesn't exist until the very end of the fifteenth century.